-10.8.2 Topology instability
+10.8.2 Topology inconsistency

-If the topology is determined to be unstable for more than 1 second, then a topology instability defect is triggered.
-This results in alarm-triggering events being generated from any station at which the topology instability has been detected.
+If the topology is determined to be inconsistent for more than 1 second, then a topology inconsistency failure is triggered.
+This results in alarm-triggering events being generated from any station at which the topology inconsistency has been detected.

 The 1 second threshold for determination of topology inconsistency will be reconsidered in the context of failure declaration in standards such as ANSI T1.231.
-This threshold also needs to be considered in the context of passthrough events.
+In addition clearing criteria need to be added.